 Turmeric is a powerful anti-inflammatory spice that's also antibacterial and full of antioxidants.
 "The compound curcumin can fight the inflammation caused by overeating, and turmeric also supports brain health," says Ostrower, who suggests adding it to some hot water and lemon.
 You can also add it to your food preparations in the days to come to continuously help detox your body.
 It can be added to anything from smoothies to pancakes.

 When you're full and bloated, the last thing you'll feel like doing is adding more bulk with water—but that's exactly what you need to do to help clear your system.
 "Drinking water will help flush out some of the sodium and will help increase your metabolism," says Pastore.

 Sip On a Spicy Lemonade Detox

-Infrared saunas are all rage at the moment—even the GOOP queen Gwyneth Paltrow swears by it.
+Infrared saunas are all rage at the moment.
 Here's how it works: Unlike a regular sauna, which heats the air, an infrared sauna heats your body directly and only 20 percent of the heat is heating the air.
 This means you're not just sweating from heat—the heat is actually penetrating your skin.
 "It loosens up your lymph tissue where many toxins are stored," explains Ostrower.
 "It then promotes sweating as if you're taking a shower.
 Sweating is a wonderful way to purge toxins and burn calories."